SethVandebrooke/SUM/README.md

 // Get all users where username="JohnDoe"
 app.search("username","JohnDoe");
 // Returns [{ username: "JohnDoe", password: "783jojo", email: "john@doe.com" }];

+// Assuming imageElement is a DOM element for an image. . .
+// The following code would change the source of the image to the profile picture set for JohnDoe imageElement.setAttribute("src",app.getProfilePictureData("JohnDoe"));

 // Delete all objects where username='JohnDoe'
 app.users.remove("username","JohnDoe")